-Vegans can get a lot of the nutrients they need from plant-based sources, but for some essentials, it can be tough.
-One example is vitamin B12, which supports brain function, nerve function, and energy.
-Thing is, vitamin B12 is naturally found in meat, fish, eggs and milk—obviously all no-no’s for vegans.
-There aren’t any known plant-based sources rich in vitamin B12, but vegans can get some of what they need through fortified foods like nutritional yeast.
-That being said—you’re probably not going to pile on the nutritional yeast all day, every day, so supplementing with a vegan multivitamin is ideal.
+B12 is kind of a big deal—it helps support brain health and energy-yielding metabolism.
+The thing is, vitamin B12 is naturally found in meat, fish, eggs and milk—obviously all no-no’s for vegans.
+There aren’t many plant-based sources rich in vitamin B12, but vegans can get some of what they need through fortified foods like nutritional yeast.
+That being said—you’re probably not going to pile on the nutritional yeast all day, every day, so supplementing with a vegan multivitamin is a good idea.*